Stradler/simpleblogpage/README.md

-# Simple Blog Page, made to remember HTML and CSS.
+# Simple Blog Page, made to remember some HTML and CSS, Sass.